The Goal of This Blog Post

 At the same time, we can empower others who know nothing about coding or scripting.
 In most cases, the user doesn’t care about coding.
 The value of software is not the code, it’s the desired behaviors.

-As one of a series of posts, it is better to think of the series as our attempts at changing the conversion about many software engineering areas of focus.
+As one of a series of posts, it is better to think of the series as our attempts at changing the conversation about many software engineering areas of focus.
 Whether it be changing the way software works in fields such as; natural language processing, machine vision, cryptography, digital currency and other transactional systems based on blockchain, or the processes associated with creating software using/not using programming languages, we intend to offer new ways to direct the conversation.

 An upcoming blog post will focus on creating machine behaviors on-the-fly without writing code (The Essence® of Software).
 In that post, we’ll address why we don’t believe that this is bad news for programmers and why programming is just a tool.